 Now open your eyes, come back to the room, and you may want to write about your experience.
+Share the Experience

 Invite group members to share their experience with the Tonglen meditation.
 Use questions such as these to help guide participants' reflections: